Graduate Students

 Advisor: Xandra Kredlow, PhD

-Current research: Translational research on emotion, memory processes, and cognition.
+Current research: Translational research on anxiety, emotion, and fear memory processes.

 Future plans: Continue conducting research that can be translated into a clinical setting.